07-Akshatha/Pythonproject-on-ecommerce/README.md

 Analyze the profit by category and sub-category.
 Analyze the sales and profit by customer segment.
 Analyze the sales to profit ratio.
+Finally run all the codes properly.and project done.